cmheubus/Project-1/README.md

 | More Losses |   53 |      2 |       2 |    2 |
 | More Wins   |   16 |      5 |      10 |   14 |

-Contingency Table of More Wins or Losses and Shutout Range
+Contingency Table of More Wins or Losses vs. Shutout Range

 Looking at the resulting boxplot *(below)*, we can see that the median amount of time spent in the penalty box by a “winning” team is greater than that of a “losing” team.
-Yet interestingly, the winning team range is much, much shorter than that of a losing team, and two losing teams prove to be outliers, with one team spending an average of *over 30 minutes a game* in the penalty box.
+Yet interestingly, the winning team range is much, much narrower than that of a losing team, and two losing teams prove to be outliers, with one team spending an average of *over 30 minutes a game* in the penalty box.